pydio/pydio-doc-howto/1_debian_ubuntu_install.md

-## Introduction

-Although configuring Pydio Cells for [a simple test](./quick-start) on a Debian-like server is straight-forward, this guide gathers stronly-opinated choices and best practices to guide you through the steps required to prepare a server that is production-ready and reasonnably secured.
+_Although configuring Pydio Cells for [a simple test](./quick-start) on a Debian-like server is straight-forward, this guide gathers stronly-opinated choices and best practices to guide you through the steps required to prepare a server that is production-ready and reasonnably secured._

 **Usecase**